 When the major power decides (or is forced) to enter into peace negotiations.
-The opponent cannot refuse, but he will be in a better position in these negotiations.
+The opponent cannot refuse, but he will be in a better position in these negotiations (as it will be seen, he receives a morale point from the enemy).